 If you are the only adult living in a property you may be entitled to a Single Person Discount which will reduce the amount you pay by 25%.
 If you want to apply for this discount, please log in to MyStalbans.

 If two or more adults live in a property you will normally not qualify for a discount.
 However, some people are ignored for Council Tax purposes.
-This means you can still qualify for a 25% reduction if the other people you live with are disregarded.
+This means you can still qualify for a 25% reduction if the other people you live with are disregarded, for example, if they are a full-time student.
 If all the people living at the property are disregarded, the Council Tax Bill can be reduced by 50%.

-Entitledto gives a list of people who are disregarded for Council Tax purposes.
+For a list of people who are disregarded for Council Tax purposes please visit Entitledto

 Council Tax may not be charged on certain properties.
 This is a called a Council Tax exemption.
 The following properties may qualify for a Council Tax exemption.